ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-001-PARANA/README.md

 | **(Model 1+ Model 2)/2** | ---             | ---             | ---             | **1.27**          |

 '---' means did not evaluate on (yet).

-<h2> This repository includes </h2>

-* A report detailing the solution: https://github.com/ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-001-PARANA/blob/668daa429e46928801affe4cc1a4a3136280e32f/GNNET_2021_report.pdf

-* The presentation slides used for the Graph Neural Networking award ceremony:  https://github.com/ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-001-PARANA/blob/53a2c890aa7e64a2ccd5a9fbd4a1260bf63dfa87/GNNET_PARANA_slides.pdf
-* Scripts for generating a converted dataset with <it>.pt</it> files.
-* 3 Jupyter notebooks: one that imports the scripts and generates the dataset, and one for each model used.
-* Model weights (<it>22_setembro_modelo.pt,29_setembro_modelo.pt</it>) that are loaded inside the notebooks.

 <h2> Requirements and instructions </h2>
 Optionally, you may want to first read the PDF file that explains our model.
 The code requires a GPU, we can only guarantee that 10 GB VRAM (such as an RTX 3080) and 16GB of RAM is sufficient to run everything, though in practice it may be a bit less than that.
 Our framework uses Pytorch 1.8.1. w/ Pytorch Geometric 1.7.0. (+ dependencies, see here how to install https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html).